icta-2025-submission-68/driver_gene_prediction/data/README.md

   EGFR,KRAS
   ...
   Usage: These graphs define the structure (edge_index) for the GCN model.
-  2. Node feature
+2. Node Features

-  Each node is assigned a feature vector that integrates multiple biolog- ical signals.
-Specifically, we adopt four multiomics features, namely somatic mutation rate, copy number alteration (CNA), DNA methylation, and gene expression, follow- ing the design of EMOGI.
-In addition, we incorporate pathway-derived features encoded as binary indicators, reflecting gene membership in curated pathways from databases such as KEGG
+Each node is assigned a feature vector that integrates multiple biological signals.
+Specifically, we adopt four multi-omics features: somatic mutation rate, copy number alteration (CNA), DNA methylation, and gene expression, following the design of EMOGI.
+In addition, we incorporate pathway-derived features encoded as binary indicators, reflecting gene membership in curated pathways from databases such as KEGG and Reactome.